chenhn02/chenhn02.github.io/content/authors/admin/_index.md

 <!-- Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks. -->

-I'm Haonan Chen (陈浩楠), a first-year Ph.D. student at School of Computing, National Univerisy, advised by [Prof. Lin Shao](https://linsats.github.io/).
+I'm Haonan Chen (陈浩楠), a first-year Ph.D. student at [School of Computing](https://www.comp.nus.edu.sg/), National Univerisy of Singapore, advised by [Prof. Lin Shao](https://linsats.github.io/).
 Previously, I received my Bachelor's degree from Nanjing University.

 My research interest lies in topics related to embodied AI, robotics and computer vision.
 My long-term goal is to enable robots to perceive and manipulate the world like humans.
 I warmly welcome collaborations with researchers or interns.
 Feel free to reach out to me.